 Alcohol Detox Can Be Deadly

 Alcohol detox can be severe when it relates to past use, but it depends on the length of time someone has been drinking, and the amount in which they consume.
-Side effects of alcohol can include:

 While the symptoms are uncomfortable, more severe withdrawal can be fatal.
 Seizures and a condition that affects five percent of alcoholics called delirium tremens can cause death.
 Hallucinations have also been noted as well as hypertension and hypotension.
 Due to these serious medical conditions, addiction specialists and physicians alike highly recommend someone stopping the use of alcohol and seek medical detoxification.